Home

 Handy Information About Australian Weather For Travellers

 Furthermore, when I speak of the northern parts of Australia, you can expect the weather to be much more humid and the seasons far less pronounced.
 For example, the northern coastline around Darwin lies only about 1100 kilometres south of the equator.
-So you can expect that the day time maximum temperatures won't go much below 30°C at any time of the year.
+So you can expect that the daytime maximum temperatures will rarely drop below 30°C during any time of the year.

 In the coastal areas of northern Australia, the best time to travel is from May-October since these months will coincide with the dry season.